cvdabbeele/cloudOneOnAWS/README.md

 - **one "available" Internet Gateway "slot"**
    By default, there is a soft limit of 5 Internet Gateways per region.
 This script must be able to create 1 Internet Gateway

-AWS Service Limits can be increased by a simple (free) Support Request at: https://console.aws.amazon.com/support/home#/case/create -> Increase Service Levels
+AWS Service Limits can be increased by a simple (free) Support Request at: https://console.aws.amazon.com/support/home#/case/create -> Increase Service Levels.
+No Support Contract is required for this.
-The Cloud Formation Template to build the EKS cluster will crash if those resources cannot be created
+The Cloud Formation Template to build the EKS cluster will crash if those resources cannot be created.  (future versions of this script may check for this)

 The IAM User account that you will use: